Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 2ideal weight-read upper bound: 142.9 single-token steps/s

-3Observed TPS is lower once KV reads and runtime overhead are included.Without caching, every new token requires recomputing attention over all previous tokens.
-The KV cache stores the Key and Value matrices for all past tokens, so we only need to compute them for the new token.
+3Observed TPS is lower once KV reads and runtime overhead are included.Without caching, every decode step would recompute the Key and Value projections for earlier tokens before attending over the growing prefix.
+The KV cache stores those past Key and Value matrices, so we only need to compute them for the new token.

-Think of it like a shift handoff log.
-Without it, our order-tracking bot would have to reread the entire customer conversation from the beginning every time it wanted to say the next word.
-With the KV cache, it remembers what it already understood and only processes the newest token.
+The KV cache acts as a handoff log between decode steps.
+Without it, the model would have to reread the entire prompt from the beginning every time it wanted to say the next word.
+With the KV cache, it remembers what it already processed and only computes fresh K/V state for the newest token.

-The KV cache is often the largest consumer of GPU memory during inference, sometimes exceeding the model weights themselves for long contexts.
-This is crucial for capacity planning and determining the maximum batch size a given GPU can support.
+The KV cache can become one of the largest consumers of GPU memory during inference, sometimes exceeding the model weights themselves for long contexts.
+That memory footprint drives capacity planning and the maximum batch size a given GPU can support.

-Let's work through a concrete example by hand before showing the code.
-Suppose we're serving our order-tracking bot with a model that has 80 layers, uses Grouped Query Attention with 8 KV heads, and each head has dimension 128.
+A hand calculation makes the memory shape visible before the code.
+Suppose we're serving a long-context code assistant with a model that has 80 layers, uses Grouped Query Attention with 8 KV heads, and each head has dimension 128.
 For one request with a sequence length of 8,192 tokens, stored in FP16 (2 bytes per element):

 Now scale that up.
 For a production batch of 64 concurrent requests at an 8K context window, that's about 160 GiB of KV cache alone.
-This is why techniques like Grouped Query Attention (GQA), which reduces the number of KV heads from num_heads to num_kv_heads, are standard in modern models.[2]
+That scale makes techniques like Grouped Query Attention (GQA), which reduces the number of KV heads from num_heads to num_kv_heads, standard in modern models.[3]

 1def kv_cache_memory(